medvedro/secure-file-eraser/README.md

 ### features :
 - Multi threading
-- File overwriting using 10 passes
+- File overwriting with the Guttman algorithm using 10 passes
 - File deletion